 Strong backing.
-Changing a widely used interest-rate benchmark is a challenge for everyone involved, and not an experience that anyone, from regulators to traders, is eager to repeat.
+Changing a widely used interest-rate benchmark is a challenge for everyone involved and not an experience that anyone, from regulators to traders, is eager to repeat.
 It makes sense to choose a strong benchmark.
-SOFR broadly measures the cost of overnight cash loans across three parts of the US Treasury repo market.
-US Treasury securities back the loans.
+SOFR broadly measures the cost of overnight cash loans across three parts of the U.S. Treasury repo market.
+U.S. Treasury securities back the loans.

 Robust market.
-The US Treasury repo market sees about \$1T in daily transactions made by banks, pension funds, corporations, asset managers, insurance companies, and every other contender on a list of thousands of eligible borrowers.
+The U.S. Treasury repo market sees about \$1T in daily transactions made by banks, pension funds, corporations, asset managers, insurance companies, and every other contender on a list of thousands of eligible borrowers.
 It's in a good spot to stay liquid, even as markets evolve.

 Diverse participants.
 It also attracts a diverse set of participants.
-One-third of SOFR involves trades that are cleared through the Fixed Income Clearing Corporation; about 2K entities are eligible to trade there.
-Around 120 firms lend money and another 40 to 50 borrow in the tri-party segment of the repo market.
+One-third of SOFR involves trades cleared through the Fixed Income Clearing Corporation; about 2K entities are eligible to trade there.
+Around 120 firms lend money, and another 40 to 50 borrow in the repo market's tri-party segment.
 This is a diverse group much likelier than LIBOR to weather shocks and changes.

 Regardless of the benchmark you choose, the transition away from LIBOR is imminent.
-While you work out the details, here is a list of important dates.
-If you need any assistance, feel free to contact us.
+While you work out the details, here is a list of important dates to help.

-- By January 25, 2021, ISDA's IBOR Fallbacks Protocol to update legacy contracts will go into effect for adhering participants. - June 30, 2021 is the ARRC's recommended date to stop issuance of new LIBOR indexed business loans. - December 31, 2021 is currently slated as the last publication date for LIBOR and final stoppage date for all new LIBOR indexed transactions.

-• June 2023 is the publication extension (excluding 1-week and 2-month LIBOR) currently proposed by the ICE Benchmark Administration.
+- By Jan.
+25, 2021, ISDA's IBOR Fallbacks Protocol to update legacy contracts will go into effect for adhering participants. - June 30, 2021, is the ARRC's recommended date to stop the issuance of new LIBOR indexed business loans. - Dec.
+31, 2021, is currently slated as the last publication date for LIBOR and final stoppage date for all new LIBOR indexed transactions. - June 2023 is the publication extension (excluding 1-week and 2-month LIBOR) currently proposed by the ICE Benchmark Administration.